roaked/roaked.github.io/content/_index.md

 ### Ricardo.
 26. Portugal ~ China

-With a [master's degree in mechanical engineering](https://fenix.tecnico.ulisboa.pt/cursos/memec/dissertacao/1128253548922394) (earned honors, too!) specialized in design engineering and simulation, coupled with an immersive experience as an university assistant delving into materials science research — in addition to supervising bachelor thesis in the field of resin-based additive manufacturing — for microelectronics fabrication within automotive / tech applications, I've rekindled my passion for all sorts of computer science stuff circling back to the roots of my bachelor's journey.
+With a [master's degree in mechanical engineering](https://fenix.tecnico.ulisboa.pt/cursos/memec/dissertacao/1128253548922394) (earned honors, too!) specialized in design engineering and simulation along with an immersive experience as an university assistant delving into materials science research — coupled with supervising additive manufacturing bachelor thesis — in microelectronics fabrication for automotive / tech applications, I've rekindled my passion for all sorts of computer science stuff circling back to the roots of my bachelor's journey.

 I'm really into pushing boundaries and adding my own twist to science — from conceptualization to realization, I'm driven by the thought of using fancy tech to create workflows that ramp up efficiency, sustainability, and innovation.
 That said, my sweet spot?
 Merging design and simulation expertise with software curiosity to open up doors that integrate unique elements, such as incorporating deep learning or optimization techniques, to shake up engineering solutions.